MESSAGES October 2020 – Issue 2

 The Membership Event opened with welcoming comments and the formal introduction of the current Board members of the UWC, illustrated by a “screen shot” taken at the most recent Board meeting.
 (Yes, your Board has to meet virtually, too.)
 Information was then communicated regarding our Scholarship program and UWC activities (webinars in lieu of Lecture Luncheons, interest group goings-on, and details about Margaret Willard award qualifications.)
 We featured a brand new activity, created by Kathy Randall specifically in response to Covid-19: Happy Hour/Tea Time Conversation via (you guessed it!)
 Zoom.
 Incidentally, Kathy is UWC’s official “Zoom Czar.”

 I began this article trying to portray how complicated and time-intensive it was to put together our Membership recruitment event, not to mention planning our whole year.
-All involved made the effort to do so, knowing it would not compare favorably with UWC’s previous in-person membership coffees.
-However, our hope was/is great that our members will support the cause of keeping our club viable this year and donating sufficient money to fund our Scholarship program, and exploring our “new” ways of socializing.
+All involved made the effort to do so, knowing it could not replace UWC’s previous in-person membership coffees.
+However, our hope was/is great that our members will support the cause of keeping our club viable this year, donating sufficient money to fund our Scholarship program, and exploring our “new” ways of socializing.

 If you missed the Membership Event, you may view it on our website: boulderuwc.org

 UWC meetings are now online!
 UWC has obtained a UWC Zoom account which allows us the options of uninterrupted meeting length and the possibility of breaking into smaller groups for discussion.
 We also have the ability to host Webinars.
 The Zoom meeting has worked very well for Board meetings, for On the Road Again, several of the foreign language groups, the Out to Lunch Bunch, and other Interest Groups.
 “Breakout rooms” work well to keep the group size manageable and enable everyone to have a chance to share their ideas.